Anna (?)

 in 1843 Catharine Galigan was a Crofter.

-Witness: Thomas Cuff?
-Wright, (X); James Sheldrick
+Witnesses: Thomas Cuff?
+Wright (his mark) & James Sheldrick

 Married by Banns by: Thos.
 Blackburne Rector

-later censuses suggest that they were not 'of full age.'
+note: later censuses suggest that they were not 'of full age.'

 Catherine Darnley -